How would opening up Facebook change the internet?

 Short version: Now in addition to normal courts plus the DMCA there'd be this new weird copyright quasi-court.
 By my read if notice is served and you don't respond within 60 days you could get hit with a $15,000 fine as default judgement.
 Sounds really easy to abuse.

 anybody who has a dedicated following should start a server, especially media/news organizations.

 Developer of Mastodon.
 26. He/him

-Follow friends and discover new ones.
-Publish anything you want: links, pictures, text, video.
-This server is run by the main developers of the Mastodon project.
-Everyone is welcome as long as you follow our code of conduct!
+Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!